 8.)
 Investing in adolescent girls can have a formidable ripple effect to create a better world by 2030.
 On this International Day of the Girl, join us in highlighting the unique challenges and potential of adolescent girls.

 Who is today’s girl?
 She’s tomorrow’s great leader.
-She is president of her senior class and future president of her Nation.
+She is the president of her senior class and the future president of her nation.
 She’s the up-and-coming CEO of a Fortune 500 company and the brains behind the next breakthrough in the medical sector.

-She is a successful entrepreneur and employer of labour.
-She is a future gold medal Olympic athlete, an inventor, an entrepreneur, a philosopher.
-She impacts her community – today and into the future.
+She is a successful entrepreneur and employer.
+She is a future gold medal Olympic athlete, an inventor, an entrepreneur, and a philosopher.
+She impacts her community—today and into the future.

 Across the world, empowered girls are raising their voices to fight for their rights and protection in all contexts.